CATSKILL HIKING & CAMPING INFORMATION

 NEED A MAP?
 PURCHASE CATSKILL PARK MAPS IN OUR ONLINE SHOP!

-We carry three different trail maps, along with a number of different trail and hiking guidebooks for the Catskills in our online shop and at the Gift Shop in the Catskill Interpretive Center.
+We carry three different trail maps, along with a number of different trail and hiking guidebooks for the Catskills in our online shop and at the Gift Shop in the Catskills Visitor Center.
 These maps provide information on over 400 miles of hiking trails in the Catskill Park and the information you'll need to navigate and explore scenic byways, trails and attractions.

-VISIT THE CATSKILL PARK'S VISITOR CENTER - THE MAURICE D. HINCHEY CATSKILL INTERPRETIVE CENTER IN MOUNT TREMPER!
+VISIT THE CATSKILL PARK'S VISITOR CENTER - THE CONGRESSMAN MAURICE D. HINCHEY CATSKILLS VISITOR CENTER IN MOUNT TREMPER!

-The Catskill Interpretive Center is the visitor center for the Catskill Park.
+The Catskills Visitor Center is the visitor center for the Catskill Park.
 Staff and volunteers are on hand to provide information on trails, recreation, local communities and more!
-The Interpretive Center is home to the Catskills only fully accessible walking trail and offers the opportunity to walk and fish on the site.
-The Interpretive Center is open from 9:30am to 4:30pm (till 6:30pm on Fridays), 7 days a week and is located at 5096 Route 28 in the Village of Mount Tremper.
-Staff and volunteers are the Interpretive Center are trained to help visitors plan their Catskill adventures, including hiking and mountain biking adventures in the park.
+The Visitor Center is home to the Catskills only fully accessible walking trail and offers the opportunity to walk and fish on the site.
+The Visitor Center is open daily and is located at 5096 Route 28 in the Village of Mount Tremper.
+Staff and volunteers at the Visitor Center are trained to help visitors plan their Catskill adventures, including hiking and mountain biking adventures in the park.

 SEE A NEW SIDE OF KAATERSKILL FALLS